Vets work on mystery of "robotic cats"

 The condition develops over 11 months when cats become blind and then have problems swallowing.
 This is a devastating illness, in which the cats may be in distress and lose all quality of life, and as a result the only humane option is to put them to sleep.

-Experts from the University’s Hospital for Small Animals are working with the Animal Health Trust to identify the cause of the condition.
+Experts from the University’s Royal (Dick) School of Veterinary Studies are working with the Animal Health Trust to identify the cause of the condition.

 The illness is currently untreatable but it is hoped that if experts can determine its cause they will be able to find a treatment.